praetorian555/opal/README.md

-# dsa-primer
+# Opal

-Implementations of some important algorithms and data structures in C++
+Useful data structures and algorithms used for development in C++.